Kathy Burke says she ‘went off hanky-panky a long time ago’

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Kathy Burke says she ‘went off hanky-panky a long time ago’: ‘Don’t you like a good spoon?’
+Kathy Burke says she ‘went off hanky-panky a long time ago’: ‘What’s the point?’

 The comedian spoke to Alan Carr in the latest episode of her podcast